-MR newbuilding parity curve vs second-hand values1
+MR newbuilding parity curve vs

-MR & IR1 orders2
+MR & I R1 orders2

-- Shipbuilding capacity has fallen sharply over the last few years, as yards were confronted with a dearth of orders. - Newbuild costs are rising due to regulations and markedly higher steel prices. - Furthermore, uncertainty regarding technological innovation to achieve the ambitious IMO/EU targets for reduction in CO2 emissions, reduces appetite for newbuild orders. - In FY'22 only 54 MRs and LR1s were ordered, one of the lowest numbers in the last 10 years. - In FY'23 there was an increase in MR and LR1 newbuild orders to 148.
-Nonetheless, due to the large number of containers and gas carriers ordered in the past few years, in some of the same yards that build product tankers, deliveries of these vessels is spread over several years and vessels ordered today are for delivery only at the end of '26 or in '27. - In the first 4 months of 2024, 30 MR and LR1 were ordered. - Source: Vessel prices from Clarkson Research Services as at Apr'24.
-Newbuilding prices evolution based on 25 years depreciation, including US\$ 1m first supply and US\$ 5.3m scrap value.
+- Shipbuilding capacity has fallen sharply over the last few years, as yards were confronted with a dearth of orders. - Newbuild costs are rising due to regulations and markedly higher steel prices. - Furthermore, uncertainty regarding technological innovation to achieve the ambitious IMO/EU targets for reduction in CO2 emissions, reduces appetite for newbuild - In FY'23 there was an increase in MR and LR1 newbuild orders to 162.
+Nonetheless, due to the large number of containers and gas carriers ordered in the past few years, in some of the same yards that build product tankers, deliveries of these vessels is spread over several years and vessels ordered today are for delivery only at the end of '26 or in '27. - In the first 6 months of 2024, 87 MR and LR1 were ordered. - Source: Vessel prices from Clarkson Research Services as at July'24.
+Newbuilding prices evolution based on 25 years depreciation, including US\$ 1m first supply and US\$ 5.2m scrap value.